7robots/7robots-chatbot/README.Docker.md

 This document provides basic instructions on how to run the AI assistant in a Docker container on your desktop.
 It does not contain more detailed documentation on cloud-based deployments.

+NOTE: this README provides instructions on how to run this application in a Docker Container.
+If you would prefer to run it in a python virtual environment (venv), look at [README.md](https://github.com/7robots/7robots-chatbot/blob/main/README.md).

  ## Prerequisites

  - Docker or Docker Desktop